-(g) Violation of any disciplinary sanction imposed by the Board of Nursing - \$500-\$2,500.
+(g) Violation of any disciplinary sanction imposed by the Board of Nursing \$1,000-\$5,000.

-(h) Conviction of a crime which relates adversely to the practice of nursing or the ability to safely practice - \$1,000-\$5,000.
+(h) Conviction of a crime which relates adversely to the practice of nursing or the ability to safely practice \$1,000-\$5000.

-(i) Gross incompetence in the practice of nursing - \$2,500-\$5,000.
+(i) Gross incompetence in the practice of nursing \$2,500-\$5000.

-(j) Gross negligence in the practice of nursing - \$2,500-\$5,000.
+(j) Gross negligence in the practice of nursing \$2,500-\$5000.

-(k) Employing any person without a current Oregon LPN, RN or CRNA license, nurse practitioner or clinical nurse specialist certificate to function as a LPN, RN, CRNA, nurse practitioner, or clinical nurse specialist subject to the following conditions:
+(k) Employing any person without a current Oregon LPN, RN or CRNA license, NP or CNS certificate to function as a LPN, RN, CRNA, NP or CNS subject to the following conditions:

-(A) Knowingly hiring an individual in a position of a licensed nurse when the individual does not have a current, valid Oregon license - \$500-\$5,000;
+(A) Knowingly hiring an individual in a position of a licensed nurse when the individual does not have a current, valid Oregon license or certificate \$5,000; or

-(B) Allowing an individual to continue practicing as a LPN, RN, NP, CRNA, or CNS knowing that the individual does not have a current, valid Oregon license - \$500-\$5,000.
+(B) Allowing an individual to continue practicing as a LPN, RN, NP, CRNA or CNS Knowing that the individual does not have a current, valid Oregon license or certificate \$5,000.

-(1) Employing a LPN, RN, NP, CRNA, or CNS without a procedure in place for checking the current status of that nurse's license to ensure that only those nurses with a current, valid Oregon license be allowed to practice nursing - \$500-\$5,000.
+(1) Employing a LPN, RN, NP, CRNA or CNS without a procedure in place for checking the current status of that nurse's license or certificate to ensure that only those nurses with a current, valid Oregon license or certificate be allowed to practice nursing \$5,000; and initial licensure or re-licensure, or certification or recertification \$5,000.

-(m) Supplying false information regarding conviction of a crime, discipline in another state, physical or mental illness/physical handicap, or meeting the practice requirement on an application for initial licensure or relicensure - \$500-\$5,000.
+(m) Supplying false information regarding conviction of a crime, discipline in another state, physical or mental illness/physical handicap, or meeting the practice requirement on an application for